yassinrais/yassinrais/README.md

 ### Hi 👋 !
 I'm Yassine

-🚀 I started *coding* since I was a kid, what a great time! | 💻 A Senior Full Stack Web Developer
+🚀 I started *coding* since I was a kid, what a great time! | 💻 A Senior Full Stack Developer

 | - | - |
 |---|---|